 Hong Kong’s Advantages

 Strategic Location and World-class Infrastructure

 - As one of the regional hubs for Asia, Hong Kong has good connections with most Asian urban centres and half of the world's population is within 5 hours’ flight time.
-Currently, more than 100 airlines operate about 1,100 flights daily, linking the Hong Kong International Airport (HKIA) to about 220 destinations worldwide including about 50 destinations on the Chinese mainland.
+Currently, more than 120 airlines operate about 1,100 flights daily, linking the Hong Kong International Airport (HKIA) to about 220 destinations worldwide including about 50 destinations in Mainland China.